vinodkd/halo/doc/UserGuide.md

         ball [color=red] car[make=ferrari]
     }

 The simplest node string of characters that may be quoted or not.
-Double quoting strings allows the use of charactoers otherwise reserved for syntax - like `{`,`-`, etc.
+Double quoting strings allows the use of characters otherwise reserved for syntax - like `{`,`-`, etc.

 Numbers can be represented naturally as shown above but Halo has no number type.
 All nodes are essentially string values that are passed as-is to the underlying language.
 More on this later.